Kuril Islands dispute: Russia's view

 On December 21, 2018, Russian President Vladimir Putin said at his annual news conference that the United States' military presence in Japan was complicating the search for a formal peace treaty between Moscow and Tokyo.
 Putin told reporters that Moscow was concerned by the deployment of a U.S. air defense system in Japan.

 In March 2022, Dmitry Medvedev, deputy Chair of the Security Council of Russia, admitted that Russia was never serious about reaching a territorial agreement.
 He said: "Obviously, we would never have found any consensus with Japan on the island issue … Negotiations about the Kurils always had a ritualistic character.
-The new version of the constitution of the Russian Federation [which was introduced in 2020] directly states that our country’s territories are not subject to alienation.
+The new version of the constitution of the Russian Federation [which was introduced in 2020] directly states that our country's territories are not subject to alienation.
 The question is closed."

 Public attitudes in Russia

 In Russia, most of the population and mass media strongly oppose any territorial concessions to Japan.
 A common view is that the Soviet Union won the Kuril Islands during World War II and is entitled to keep them regardless of the prior history of the disputed territories.
 Many believe that taking these islands away from Japan was a just reward for the Soviet Union's sacrifices during World War II and for its agreement to enter the war against Japan at the request of its allies.
-The attitudes of the Russian public have hardened in the 2000s.
+Zemlyak, a Russian political group active in Kunashir during the 1990s, was an exception; it advocated a return of the islands to Japanese sovereignty.

+Public polling in Russia has indicated consistent and overwhelming opposition to returning the islands to Japan.
 According to a July 2009 poll conducted by the All-Russian Public Opinion Research Center (VTsIOM), 89% of respondents were against territorial concessions to Japan in the Kuril Islands dispute, compared to 76% from a similar poll in 1994.
-The Zemlyak movement in Russia advocated a return of the islands to Japan during the 90s, but since then Moscow has begun to invest money into Kuril islands and the movement has ceased to exist supporting the return.

-A poll in May 2016 showed that the percentage of respondents that said they would support giving the islands to Japan was 7%.
+A May 2016 poll showed that the percentage of respondents that said they would support giving the islands to Japan was 7%.
 In November 2018 a similar poll was conducted, and the number supporting giving the islands was at 17%.

 Ainu view

-Some individuals of the Ainu also claim the Kuril Islands, on the basis that their ethnic group inhabited the archipelago and Sakhalin prior to the arrival of Japanese and Russian settlers in the 19th century.
+Some Ainu also claim the Kuril Islands, on the basis that their ethnic group inhabited the archipelago and Sakhalin prior to the arrival of Japanese and Russian settlers in the 19th century.

-In 2004, the small Ainu community living in Kamchatka Krai wrote a letter to Vladimir Putin, urging him to reconsider any move to award the Southern Kuril islands to Japan.
-In the letter they blamed the Japanese, the Tsarist Russians, and the Soviets for crimes against the Ainu such as killings and assimilation, and they also urged him to recognize the Japanese genocide against the Ainu people, which was turned down by Putin.
+In 2004, the small Ainu community living in Kamchatka Krai wrote a letter to Vladimir Putin, urging him to reconsider any move to award the Southern Kuril Islands to Japan.
+In the letter they blamed the Japanese, the Tsarist Russians, and the Soviets for crimes against the Ainu such as killings and assimilation, and they also urged him to recognize the Japanese genocide against the Ainu people, a request which was turned down by Putin.